bbc/gel/README.md

 3. `npm link`

 ## Develop
-- `npm run develop`
+- `npm run watch`

-This will watch and compile files, and serve the `docs` folder on localhost while reloading the browser automatically.
+This will use `gulp` to watch and compile files, and serve the `docs` folder on localhost while reloading the browser automatically.

 ## Build
 To generate the HTML output into the project `docs` folder, using the markdown from the project `src` folder, run this command...